 The success of the Young Enterprise scheme at Balcarras has been exceptional.
 Students have formed their own companies, producing and selling a range of goods and services in recent years.
 Each business is judged on its trading activities, the quality of production and a financial report at the end of the year.
-As a team we have finished in the top three within Gloucestershire for the past seven years and we have represented the county at the South West finals on no less than three occasions.
-There are over 2,000 schools that participate in the UK each year and our recent highlight was when Balcarras won the national award for producing a range of tea products.
+As a team we have finished in the top three within Gloucestershire for the past eight years and we have represented the county at the South West finals on no less than three occasions.
+There are over 2,000 schools that participate in the UK each year and our greatest successes include Balcarras winning the national award for producing a range of tea products, and more recently reaching the national final with an environmentally-themed children's book and accompanying resources.
 The Business department works hard and liaises with local businesses to ensure that students are motivated and supported in every aspect of running their businesses.